aitraffictracker/aitraffictracker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-**GA4 catches *some* AI traffic.
-We help with the rest—privacy‑first.**
+Google Analytics (GA4) requires cookies, custom reports, and still misses a chunk of AI traffic.

+This 2 KB script does what it can with one line – no cookies, no IPs, no complexity.

-A lightweight, 2 KB JavaScript tracker that identifies visits from ChatGPT, Perplexity, Claude and other AI chatbots.
+A lightweight, privacy‑first JavaScript tracker for ChatGPT, Perplexity, Claude, Gemini, Copilot and more.

-No cookies.
-No personal data.
-GDPR‑friendly.
+Open source (MIT), served via global CDN.

 It won’t see what’s fundamentally invisible, but it will surface every AI referral it *can* detect, and give you a clean dashboard (coming soon) to focus solely on AI traffic.